 In all seasons, the DeKalb County Forest Preserves offers a variety of outdoor activities surrounded by forest, prairie and wetlands.
 Prairie Oaks Forest Preserve has beautiful old oaks in the oak savannah, prairie and wetland habitat along the hiking trails and picnic area.
 Russell Preserve, beneath mature oaks and hickories, surrounded by woodland wildflowers.
 The Natural Resource Center, also at Russell Preserve, is open to the public on weekends and can be reserved by school groups and other organizations for outdoor educational field trips.
-The 1835 Miller - Ellwood cabin is located on the Hoppe Heritage Farm and South Branch Prairie.
+The 1835 Miller - Ellwood cabin is located on the Hoppe Heritage Farm and South Branch Prairie (cabin can be opened upon request @ 815-895-7191).
 Visit Afton Preserve to see native Illinois prairie plants blowing in the breeze, part of a prairie and wetland restoration there.
 Fishing is an ideal activity at Knute Olson Jr. Preserve, where two ponds lie nestled in the woods and along the Kishwaukee River.

 At one time, Chief Shabbona and the Potawatomi Indians lived in the Chief Shabbona Preserve, the historical marker along the trail tells of their time here.
 You can find the interesting story of Chief Shabbona's history The 1500 acre Shabbona State Park is adjacent to Chief Shabbona Preserve.
 For a feeling of great open space for picnicking, hiking, or a game of softball, try Nehring Preserve.
 Fish the Somonauk Creek in summer or toboggan in winter at Sannauk Preserve.